Step by Step Guide to Getting your Learner's Permit and Drivers License

-Step 1 - Obtaining Driver Education Certificate of Completion
+Step 1 - Obtaining Drivers Education Certificate of Completion

-Take a driving education course that will earn you a DMV-approved Certificate of Completion.
-This Certificate is required in order for you to obtain a DMV Learner's Permit.
-Driver Education and Driver Training courses must be conducted as prescribed by the Department of Education.
-Driver Education must consist of at least 30 hours or 2 1/2 semester periods of professional classroom instruction.
+Take a Drivers Education course that will earn you a DMV-approved Certificate of Completion.
+This Certificate is required in order for you to obtain a DMV learner's permit.
+Drivesr Education and Behind-the-Wheel Drivers Training courses must be conducted as prescribed by the Department of Education.
+Drivers Education must consist of at least 30 hours or 2 1/2 semester periods of professional classroom instruction.

-Classroom driver education, will be offered on Saturdays at both the MiraCosta College Oceanside Campus, and San Elijo Cardiff Campus.
-We’ll also be offering Tuesday/Thursday afternoon classes at El Camino High School and Monday/Wednesday class at La Costa Canyon High School.
-Upon completion of classroom driver education you will receive a “pink” completion slip (DL387).
+Classroom Drivers Education is offered on Saturdays at both the MiraCosta College Oceanside Campus, and San Elijo Cardiff Campus.
+Upon completion of Classroom Drivers Education you will receive a “pink” completion slip (DL387).
 This is one of the forms you will need to get your learner’s permit when you turn 15 ½.

 To apply for a provisional permit, you will need the following:

 - Be at least 15 ½, but under 18 years of age.

 - Make an appointment visiting a DMV office online www.dmv.ca.gov (walk-ins are only accepted at ourDriver License Processing Centers).